guyvdn/Fractals/README.md

 # Fractals
-Hoby project to draw fractals on the screen
+Hobby project to draw fractals on the screen